cilginc/cilginc.github.io/_posts/2025-06-27-TryhackMe-Lookup.md

   path: /assets/img/2025-06-21-TryHackMe-Lookup/main.png
 ---

-Hi guys now i'm making <https://tryhackme.com/room/lookup> room.
+Hey everyone, and welcome to my walkthrough for the "Lookup" room on [TryHackMe](https://tryhackme.com/room/lookup)!
+I had a blast with this one, so grab your favorite beverage, fire up your terminal, and let's get hacking.

 ---

-## Nmap Scan
+## Nmap Scan: The First Knock

 First things first, let's make our lives a little easier.
-I'm exporting the target IP to an environment variable so I don't have to type it a million times.
+Constantly typing or copy-pasting an IP address is a recipe for typos and frustration.
+I'm exporting the target IP to an environment variable.
+Trust me, your future self will thank you.

 ```bash
 export IP=10.10.219.52
 ```

-With our variable set, it's time to unleash `nmap`:
+With our trusty `$IP` variable ready, it's time to unleash `nmap` to see what doors are open.

 ```bash
 ❯ nmap -T4 -n -sC -sV -Pn -p- $IP